jdrbc/podly_pure_podcasts/README.md

 - **[Join The Preview Server](https://podly.up.railway.app/)**:
    - support the project through code contribution or sponsorship
    - request access in discord

+## How it works:

+- You request an episode
+- Podly downloads the requested episode
+- Whisper transcribes the episode
+- LLM labels ad segments
+- Podly removes the ad segments
+- Podly delivers the ad-free version of the podcast to you

 ### Cost Breakdown
 *Monthly cost breakdown for 5 podcasts*